Alexanderstephengreenwood/LoRa-Network-Mkr1300/README.md

 <b>Decoding your devices message</b>

 The bit you'll be interessted to decode is the actual reading from your device (temperature or whatever sensor gathering data).
-This bit of data is passed over from the Network Server in "the payload_hex" field of the Jason POST.
-Y
+This bit of data is passed over from the Network Server as "the payload_hex" field of the Jason POST.
+This field needs to be provided in HEX ASCII format.
+The arduino sketch in the mkrwan examples called LoraSendAndReceive does just that